Skip to content

 Peer recommendations too, are a powerful tool when engaging pupils in reading for enjoyment.
 Invite a child to briefly talk to the class about their current favourite – it may well spark others’ interest in it.
 If you don’t regularly read graphic novels but have a graphic novel lover in your class, use their appetite for this genre to get others excited about trying it out.
 The National Literacy Trust Reading Tree Challenge is designed to help share reading recommendations in the library and classroom.

-And if your school has the funds and the capacity, you could always consider getting a Reading Dog.
+And, if your school has the funds and the capacity, you could always consider getting a Reading Dog.
 These are trained, certified therapy dogs whose presence can lower anxiety and pressure in children, leaving the latter calm and able to simply read for enjoyment.

 Activities

 Tap into national initiatives that happen throughout the year.
-Pick a few that are spread out in the calendar to keep that vital Reading for Pleasure flame burning.
+Pick a few that are spread out in the calendar to keep that vital reading for pleasure flame burning.
 The Library and Reading Planner on the SLA website is just one of their ready-made, professional-looking resources linking into national awareness days, and it helps you plan displays and book groups while crucially saving time.

 The mental, cognitive and societal advantages of reading for pleasure are just too important and far-reaching to ignore.
 Armed with these handy tips you’re sure to set up a class where this enjoyment becomes a normal, daily part of the school day.

-Other useful insights
+Other useful insights around Reading for Pleasure

 Back to top